Hotel Points Redemption Value Calculator

 V = ( C - K ) ร— N P ร— N

 In this expression, V is the value per point, C is the cash rate per night, K is the cash co-pay per night, N is the number of nights, and P is the points required per night.
 Because the number of nights appears in both the numerator and denominator, the nightly value is effectively the same as the full-stay value when the nightly rates and point costs are constant.
-The calculator still asks for nights because it reflects how travelers usually think about a real booking and because it keeps the total stay context clear.
+The calculator still asks for nights because it reflects how travelers usually think about a real hotel stay and because it keeps the trip context clear.

 One practical way to read the formula is this: points are only worth the cash they actually replace.
 If a room costs $250, but you still owe $50 on an award booking, your points are replacing $200 of value, not $250.
 If that booking requires 25,000 points, then each point is delivering $200 divided by 25,000, or 0.8 cents per point.
 That is the core logic behind the calculator.

-Suppose you are considering a two-night hotel stay.
-The room costs $240 per night if paid in cash.
-The hotel also offers an award option for 30,000 points per night, with no cash co-pay.
+Suppose you are choosing a two-night hotel stay.
+The room costs $240 per night in cash, and the award option requires 30,000 points per night with no co-pay.
 Over two nights, the total cash cost would be $480 and the total points cost would be 60,000 points.
 Dividing $480 by 60,000 gives a value of $0.008 per point, which is 0.80 cents per point.
 In that scenario, your points are producing a fairly solid return if your personal target is around 0.7 cents per point.

 Now consider a second version of the same stay where the hotel requires a $40 cash co-pay per night in addition to the 30,000 points.
 The total cash co-pay becomes $80 across two nights.
 Your points are no longer replacing the full $480 cash price; they are replacing $400 after subtracting the co-pay.
 Divide $400 by 60,000 points and the value falls to about 0.67 cents per point.
 That is still usable, but clearly less attractive than the fully covered award night.

-This example shows why the co-pay field matters.
+This example shows why the co-pay field matters for hotel points redemptions.
 Two bookings can require the same number of points, yet deliver different value depending on how much cash you still have to spend.
 It also shows why travelers often compare several dates before redeeming.
 A small change in cash price, fees, or points cost can move a redemption from weak to strong very quickly.

-Sample redemption values for one-night stays with no cash co-pay
+Sample hotel points redemption values for one-night stays with no cash co-pay

 Cash Rate Points Needed Value per Point